 A decade or so later, a was on the School Board.
-Time and again proposals came up for repairs, and there was a noticeable decline in academics and behavior.

 As we moved into the 21st century so much changed: administrators, teachers, students and our society -- values, goals, hopes, families and, most important, methods of teaching.
 Yet there stood this rag tag old building still solid but unfit for the job that stood ahead.

 Before we could enter the battle of academics we needed to have the right arsenal.
 We owed it to not just this generation, but to their children and their children's children.
 Thankfully we won the battle.
 Now, even though there was a three-week delay, students can now march excitedly and happily into that building, though there's still some work to be done.

 This great and loved building is a legacy now standing strong and new and technologically ready to take new generations into a future where they can indeed "enter to learn and go forth To serve."
 Now the last and greatest battle must be fought: to regain that academic prestige and superiority that we once had.
 Where did it go?

 Do we blame demographics?
 Standardized testing?
 Teachers unable to teach?
 Students' short attention spans?
 A decline in family support systems?
 Drugs and alcohol?
 Poverty?
 Bullying?
 Discipline, or lack thereof (or too much)?